-When the Institutions of Faso, the independence of the Nation, the integrity of its territory or the execution of its obligations are menaced in a grave and immediate manner and/or that the regular functioning of the public constitutional powers is interrupted, the President of Faso takes, after deliberation in the Council of Ministers, after official consultation of the Presidents of the National Assembly, of the Chamber of Representatives and of the Supreme Court, the measures required by the circumstances.
+When the Institutions of Faso, the independence of the Nation, the integrity of its territory or the execution of its obligations are menaced in a grave and immediate manner and/or that the regular functioning of the public constitutional powers is interrupted, the President of Faso takes, after deliberation in the Council of Ministers, after official consultation of the Presidents of the Assembly of the Deputies of the People, of the Chamber of Representatives and of the Supreme Court, the measures required by the circumstances.
 He informs the nation of it by a message.
 In no case may he make an appeal to foreign armed forces to intervene in an internal conflict.
-The National Assembly meets of plain right and may not be dissolved during the exercise of exceptional powers.
+The Assembly of the Deputies of the People meets of plain right and may not be dissolved during the exercise of exceptional powers.